nisha8c/Hilla-Lit-Vaadin-App-JavaApp-Typescript/README.md

+# Student App

 # Custom project from Hilla

 This project can be used as a starting point to create your own Hilla application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.